Cenote Sagrado

 Description

-This is probably the most famous cenote of all: the giant sacred well at Chichén Itzá.
+Cenote Sagrado (Sacred Cenote) is probably the most famous cenote of all: the giant sacred well at Chichén Itzá.
 Chichén Itzá is one of the ancient Maja cities, located in the center of the Yucatán peninsula.
 This cenote was used only for ritual purposes, perhaps as a channel to the Underworld.
 It is often described as a place of human sacrifice, however, modern archaeology doubts this.
 But it was never used as a source for drinking water, which came from the Xtoloc Cenote near the Caracol.
+Mayas generally considered cenotes as holy places, the Yucatec Mayan word dzonot or ts'onot translates sacred well.
+This cenote however, was thought to be even more sacred and was thought to be a portal into Xibalba, the Maya underworld.
+This is the reason why we listed it as an entrance to Hell, although the religious systems differ in their terminology.
+Human sacrifices and valuable objects were thrown into the cenote as offerings.

 Thompsen lifted jade, gold, pottery and some 50 skeletons from the cenote.
 More recent explorations by the Mexican diving team CEDAM revealed many more important discovery.
 This wealth of finding emphasized the importance of this place as a sacred place.

 This is one of the few cenotes, which is not used for swimming.
 Actually it is forbidden to enter the cenote, it may only be visited from the rim.
 The water looks green, which is caused by the enormous amount of algae in the water.
-So we guess it would not be nice to swim in such a water.
+We therefore assume that it would not be pleasant to swim in such water.

 Aka The Well of Sacrifice, famous for its human sacrifices.
 The cenote was first dredged by Edward H Thompson, the US Consul in Mérida, between 1904 and 1907.
 He accumulated a vast quantity of objects in pottery, jade, copper, and gold.
 In 1962 the National Geographical Society found a further 4,000 artefacts.
 Another cenote the Xtoloc Well was probably used as a water supply.